farsonJava/catalog/README.md

 <img width="425" height="170" alt="servlet" src="https://github.com/user-attachments/assets/74fa7f05-ff40-4c85-a007-ab72265e7e53" />

 ### HTML form specifiying "POST", catalog/access servlet entry point, and the value "logout" which will be evaluated in the switch case.
-(Note that name="action".
+(Note name="action".
 This is the variable in which the value attribute will be stored when its retrieved in our request object.)
 <img width="1045" height="23" alt="functoin" src="https://github.com/user-attachments/assets/6d303725-d63a-48bd-9aee-9ff824e10242" />

 ### The controller that will be hit for all post requests directed to the access servlet.